Samuel Fraunces: Personal life

-Slavery
+Racial Identity and Slaveholding

+18th Century

-Fraunces employed servants, including indentured servants, and held enslaved Africans in bondage.
-In 1778, he advertised the auction of a 14-year-old enslaved male.
+Fraunces employed servants, including indentured servants, and held enslaved Africans in bondage in New York City.
+In 1778, he advertised the auction of a 14-year-old male slave.
 The 1790 United States census for New York listed Samuel Fraunces as a free white male, with four free white women, and one slave in his household.

-Racial identity
+19th Century

-In 1838, Samuel Cooper, a supposed witness to Washington's 1783 New York farewell to his officers, called Samuel Fraunces "a negro man."
+In 1838, Samuel Cooper, a supposed witness to Washington's 1783 farewell dinner to his officers at Fraunces Tavern—fifty-five years earlier—called Fraunces "a negro man."
+In an 1878 history of Freemasonry in New York State, Joseph Nerée Balestier described Fraunces as "swarthy."